H4cksty/ludus_domain_roles/ludus_create_child_domain/README.md

     vlan: 20
     ip_last_octet: 10
     roles:
+      # This role also validates that the newly created DC is operational to prevent race conditions when adding domain members or alternate DCs.
       - name: ludus_create_child_domain
         # This 'depends_on' block ensures this role only runs AFTER
         # the parent DC is verified to be ready.